Zhengde Emperor: Rebellions in northern and central China

 In the summer of 1509, the security situation south of Beijing deteriorated as Liu Jin's attempts to raise levies on military households resulted in desertions.
 This led to banded deserters plundering the countryside.
 In 1510, a large number of these deserters organized into a unified group based in Wen'an, located 130 km south of Beijing, and began planning a rebellion.
 Although their leader was captured, the rebellion still flared up.
 By February 1511, the rebels had amassed several thousand horsemen and were attacking cities; however, the government's army sent to stop them was ineffective.
 The officials leading the troops preferred negotiations, and the soldiers avoided fighting.
 In August 1511, the rebels even besieged Wen'an.
 Reinforcements were called in from the borderlands and the command was changed, but there was no success.
-In fact, in one ambush, the bandits burned a thousand ships that were importing grain to the capital via the Grand Canal.
+In one ambush, the bandits burned a thousand ships that were importing grain to the capital via the Grand Canal.
 In November 1511, the command of the government troops was once again changed, but it had little impact.
 In January 1512, the rebels launched an attack on Bazhou, which is located 100 km south of Beijing.
 The army received reinforcements from the borderlands—Xuanfu, Datong, and Liaodong—but it was not until the summer of 1512 that the rebels were finally defeated.
 Some of them retreated south across the Yangtze River to Jiangxi, while others went east to Shandong, and the remaining rebels headed southwest to the city of Wuhan on the Yangtze River.
 From there, with a force of 800 men, they sailed downstream and plundered before being destroyed by a typhoon off Tongzhou on 28 August.
 They were slaughtered by a government force at Langshan, near the mouth of the Yangtze River, on 7 September 1512, marking the formal end of the campaign.